rubienr/wacom/configs/readme.md

 The configuration allows a more complete way to control the wacom board behaviour.
 It turned out that Gnome 2/3 and KDE Plasma as of 2022 perform still very poor in this regards.
-The user defined Wacom board behaviour is achieved by the
+The user defined Wacom board behaviour is achieved by

 - `xsetwacom` (behaviour),
-- `XBindKeys` (tiggers 'xsetwacom.sh') and
+- `XBindKeys` (tiggers `xsetwacom.sh`) and
 - scripting (`xsetwacom.sh`).

-A configuration set consists always of two files.
+A configuration set always consists of two files.
 One file configures what parameters `xsetwacom` will send to the device.
 The other tells `XBindKeys` how and when to trigger `xsetwacom.sh`.
-This is mandatory for the wheel-button and LEDs state (i.e. Intuous Pro) but is handy if one button shall sycle through the screen mapping (left, right, both).
+This is mandatory for the wheel-button and LEDs state (i.e. Intuous Pro) but is also handy if one button shall cycle through the screen mapping (left, right, both).

 ## Naming Convention

-Each cofig consists of two files:
+Each config consists of two files:
-- `xsetwacom` configuration (settings for buttons and pen)
+- `xsetwacom` configuration (buttons and pen settings)
-- `xbindkeys` configuration (information how/when to trigger `xsetwacom.sh`)
+- `xbindkeys` configuration (information how/when `xsetwacom.sh` is triggered)

-The prefix of related configuration files should match but is not mandatory.
+The prefix of related configuration files should match but is not mandatory to do so.
-The postfix pattern is mandatory.
+However, the postfix pattern is fixed and mandatory.

 Recommended pattern is:

-- <configuration-name>_xsetwacom.cfg
+- \<configuration-name\>_xsetwacom.cfg
-- <configuration-name>_xbindkeys.cfg
+- \<configuration-name\>_xbindkeys.cfg

 **Notes:**
 - The `<configuration-name>` can be anything except 'default' or 'baseconfig' and must not contain '_'.